catfandoglover/readiverse-haven/DOCS/environmental_variables_secrets.md

 Environment Variables Management in Lovable
 Lovable uses a multi-layered approach for handling environment variables and secrets:

+note vercel only updates environmental variables when a new deployment happens. also it seems that what we see in vercel env ls (via vercel CLI) is what actually matters.

 1. Frontend Environment Variables
 Vite Environment Variables: Lovable uses Vite's standard mechanism via import.meta.env.VARIABLE_NAME Type Definitions: These are defined in src/vite-env.d.ts to provide type safety